KratosMultiphysics/Kratos/.github/ISSUE_TEMPLATE/request.md

 ---
 name: Request
-about: Petitions for implement features, make changes, etc...
+about: Petitions for features, changes, etc...

 ---